KimberlyCrawford/PyBer_Analysis/README.md

 Overall, PyBer ridersharing services significantly differs in rural, suruban, and urban cities given the number of rides, drivers, and fares.
 Data supports that there is higher usage of PyBer ridesharing services in urban cities.

 # Summary
-Deliverable 3: Use your repository README file to write your analysis of how to address any disparities in the ride-sharing data among the city types.

 Based on the results, three business recommendations can be made for PyBer as follows:
 1.
 2.